JpDeSilva17/cse15l-lab-reports/lab-report-4.md

 provides us secure access to remote servers.
 Then we enter in our course specific account that has had a private key generated for fast access, and press ```<enter>```.

+# Step 2: Clone fork of the repository from Github account